an introduction to the interoception series

 And I mean it.

 It’s strange how the feeling that demanded these (very expensive) sessions can’t be found in this moment.
 He gives me a sympathetic smile — one that I quickly interpret as “Bless your heart, you’ve got a long way to go.”
-It’s the kind of smile I gave to my little cousin last month when she came downstairs beaming, in a full face of makeup with eyeshadow up to her eyebrows and glitter everywhere.
+It’s the kind of smile I gave to my little cousin last month when she approached me beaming, flaunting her self-done makeup (with eyeshadow up to her eyebrows and glitter everywhere).
+It was earnest, and it was a mess.
+But I loved her for trying.

 Actual little cousin not pictured, but we were along these lines.

-I often found myself saying, “I know this, but it’s not connecting to my heart space.”
-I could understand my patterns intellectually, but I couldn’t interrupt them in real time.
+While I could understand my patterns intellectually, I struggled to intercept my emotional reactions in real time.
 No amount of insight could stop the automatic response once I was triggered—a disconnect I now understand as the difference between awareness and embodiment.

 Eventually, Brooks gently led me to an understanding that my healing wasn’t about gaining more awareness — it was about deepening a different kind of awareness: body awareness.

 At first, it felt like trying to learn a different language.
 Years of dissociation and distraction had muted my ability to interpret the signals from my body.
 But slowly, I learned how to tune in.
-Not just to what I felt, or why I felt it , but to where I felt it.
+Not just to what I felt or why I felt it , but to where I felt it.
 How it signaled me.
 How it moved.
 And what it was asking for.

 If you can relate — if you’ve analyzed your feelings from every angle, but still feel stuck, this series is for you.